Recently in Photography

 Monthly Photo Assignment

-Mobile Phone is the Jan.
+Rule of Thirds is the Feb.
 2012 Photo Assignment.
-Entries must be captured with a mobile device.
+Entries must be adhere to a Rule of Thirds composition.
 You can read more about how to submit on our Member Participation page.
-Deadline for entry is Jan.
-31, 2012.
+Deadline for entry is Feb.
+29, 2012.

 More Ways to Participate